 Benson & Hedges held a prestigious Royal Warrant to supply King George VI by 1946.

-Benson & Hedges (USA) was the seventh largest cigarette manufacturer in America by 1952, and sales were dominated by Parliaments.
-However the company lacked sufficient scale to provide its growing brand with the research and marketing support that it needed.
+A P Hedges died in his London office from heart failure in 1929.
+Major Arthur Pearson Davison (1866 – 1955) became managing director of Benson & Hedges.
+Benson & Hedges held a prestigious Royal Warrant to supply King George VI by 1946.
+Benson & Hedges (USA) was the seventh-largest cigarette manufacturer in America by 1952, and sales were dominated by Parliaments.
+However, the company lacked sufficient scale to provide its growing brand with the research and marketing support that it needed.
+Back then, marketing and customer experience strategies were not well evolved.
+Today, the availability of brand and customer experience guides and resources (like what Qualtrics provides) helps businesses face market competition better.
 Benson & Hedges (USA) was acquired by Philip Morris, which, although the fourth largest cigarette manufacturer in the country, lacked a successful filtered cigarette brand of its own, in 1953.
 Sales of Parliaments tripled between 1953 and 1961, due to improved distribution and a growing market for filtered cigarettes.

 Sale to Gallaher